ramseyjiang/go_mid_to_senior/patterns/structural/composite/readme.md

 Keep in mind these steps during you implement the component interface.

+When using the Composite design pattern in Go, you must be very careful not to confuse it with inheritance.

 Pros

 1. You can work with complex tree structures more conveniently: use polymorphism and recursion to your advantage.